 Overview:

-The French crop features a blunt fringe in front and shorter sides, making it a fashionable option among young men.
+The French crop has a blunt front fringe and shorter sides, which makes it a trendy choice among young guys.

 Best For: Square and round faces

-Styling Tip: Add a matte clay for texture and hold.
+Styling Tip: Use matte clay for texture and hold.

 Caesar Cut